-- Learning from each other by sharing success stories, best practices, challenges, and efforts to resolve common barriers - Gaining awareness of the roles of in-plant and internal use print operations - Understanding the critical elements of policies, standards, and procedures - Defining meaningful cost data to track and report
+- Learning from each other by sharing success stories, best practices, challenges, and efforts resolve common barriers - Gaining awareness of the roles of in-plant and internal use print operations - Understanding the critical elements of policies, standards, and procedures - Defining meaningful cost data to track and report

-V. Print Related Expenditures
+V. Print-Related Expenditures

-This 2018 report includes, for the first time, individual agency specific baseline print costs, i.e. internal use print as well as print procurement.
+This 2019 report includes individual agency specific baseline print costs, i.e. internal use print as well as print procurement.
 The variety of each agency's services, size, mission, types of procurement and customer needs, and the lack of consistently used definitions created challenges for establishing a simple uniform fiscal tracking approach.
-Small agencies, boards and commissions, and most institutions of higher education have different organizational structures than the sixteen agencies with more than 1,000 FTEs.
+Small agencies, boards and commissions, and most institutions of higher education have different organizational structures than the eleven agencies with more than 1,000 FTEs.
 For all agencies, the number of different office locations or campuses across the state creates additional complexity.